 In India, the bond market is an important part of the economy, providing a means of long-term financing and investment.
 In fact, for anyone interested in diversifying their investment portfolio, knowing about the bond market is essential because, compared to more volatile equities, it provides stability and predictable returns.
-Indian bonds market includes government securities (G-Secs), corporate bonds, municipal bonds, and other fixed-income instruments.
 The blog covers all the important aspects of the bond market.
-What is a Bond Market?

 The bond market is also known as the debt market or fixed-income market, referring to the financial marketplace where debt securities like bonds are bought and sold.
 These securities are issued by governments, corporations, and other entities to raise funds for various purposes.
 In simple terms, bonds represent loans made by investors to the issuer, with a promise to repay the principal amount at maturity along with periodic interest payments.